Somali Extremists Kill Islamic Leader and 17 Followers

-(NAIROBI, Kenya) — A prominent Islamic leader and at least 17 of his followers have been killed by extremists in an attack in Somalia’s northern city of Galkayo, say police.
+(NAIROBI, Kenya) — A prominent Islamic leader and at least 17 of his followers were killed by extremists Monday for having music in their religious ceremonies in Somalia’s northern city of Galkayo, say police.

-Early Monday two suicide bombers exploded in front of the preacher’s residence, which is also a Sufi shrine, and then four gunmen stormed the building and opened fire, said Ahmed Awale, a police officer in Galkayo.
+Two suicide bombers exploded in front of the preacher’s residence, which is also a Sufi shrine, and then four gunmen stormed the building and opened fire, said Ahmed Awale, a police officer in Galkayo.
 At least 20 others were injured, he said.

 Somali security forces responded and there was a battle with heavy gunfire in the building.
 Three attackers were killed in the shootout and one was captured alive, said Awale.